GMEG - Harvesting Gravity's Power for Clean, Reliable Energy

 Cost-Effectiveness:

 The GMEG boasts a significantly lower manufacturing cost per kWh/year compared to traditional renewable sources like wind and solar.
+This translates to an ultra-competitive energy price, offering substantial savings for consumers and businesses

 Continuous & Reliable Power Generation:

 Unlike solar and wind, the GMEG operates 24/7, providing a consistent and predictable source of baseload power, independent of weather conditions.
+This reliability enhances energy security and grid stability, making it an ideal solution for critical infrastructure and off-grid applications.

 Minimal Environmental Impact:

 The GMEG has a small footprint and produces zero emissions during operation, contributing to a cleaner and healthier planet.
+It eliminates the need for large-scale land use and minimizes disruption to ecosystems.

 Scalability: